Main Content Region

 Bio

-Dr. Gregory Gondwe (Gregory.gondwe@csusb.edu & ggondwe@law.harvard.edu) is an Assistant Professor of Journalism at California State University – San Bernardino, and a Harvard Faculty Associate, whose research explores the interaction between journalism practice in Africa, new media, and the influence of foreign powers.
-Within this realm, Dr. Gondwe has explored foreign power influences on the African press including the trilateral relations between China, the US, and some African countries.
-This broad approach has led to specific explorations on the interaction between the media in Africa and new media technologies, the role of artificial intelligence in journalism, the challenges of mis/disinformation, and the implications for democracy.
-Dr. Gondwe has contributed extensively to the academic discourse, with his work published in leading journals like Digital Journalism, Journalism Practice, International Communication Gazette, International Journal of Communication, Media and Culture, Journalism Studies, and African Journalism Studies.
-Dr. Gondwe’s interdisciplinary expertise is complemented by his hands-on experience as a journalist and educator across the United States and Africa.
+Dr. Gregory Gondwe (Gregory.gondwe@csusb.edu) is an Assistant Professor of Journalism at California State University, San Bernardino, and a Faculty Associate at Harvard.
+His research centers on the intersection of journalism, new media, and foreign influence in Africa, with a focus on how global powers like China and the US shape African media landscapes.
+His current work examines the role of artificial intelligence in journalism, the challenges posed by misinformation and disinformation, and the broader implications for democracy in Africa.
+Dr. Gondwe has published extensively in leading academic journals, including Digital Journalism, Journalism Practice, International Communication Gazette, International Journal of Communication, Media and Culture, Journalism Studies, and African Journalism Studies.
+His interdisciplinary expertise is supported by his practical experience as a journalist and educator in the United States and Africa.

 Education